cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 ![A tv screen with Amazon Chime running](amazon-chime.png)

 The Amazon onsite is three back-to-back interviews for grad roles and 5 back-to-back interviews for non-grad roles.
-Every interviewer asks one soft skills question followed by a coding question or two.
+Every interviewer asks one behaviorals question followed by a coding question or two.

 I can confidently say that Amazon's onsite was the onsite I found the most meaningful, due to the nature of the questions and how different they felt, from industry-standard leetcode questions.
 These were real business problems simplified into a 1-hour problem, that didn't feel like neither an Introduction to Algorithms exam or a how-many-windows question.